 Sc dec = single crochet decrease

-THE TUTORIALS:
+THE VIDEO TUTORIALS:

-If you haven’t yet, take a moment to subscribe to my videos on YouTube to have easy access to all my videos and playlist
+If you haven’t yet, take a moment to subscribe to my videos on YouTube to have easy access to all my videos and playlist @meladora1 on YouTube

-To Start: Using your 5 mm / H hook
+Using your 5 mm / H hook

 ch 68, sl st in beg ch to form a ring.